 Once you’ve decided that outsourcing is the way to go, you’ll need to decide whether you want to use a team that is nearshore, offshore, or onshore.
 How do these three types of outsourcing compare?

 Let’s review the difference between onshore outsourcing and offshore outsourcing.
 With onshore, you’re obtaining services from people in the same country, and using offshore means you’ll get services provided by people who may be on the other side of the world.
 The pros and cons of each option depend on your needs.

 Offshore outsourcing has a reputation for being cheaper because you can hire in countries with lower labor costs.
 While this isn’t always the case — nearshore teams can often be very cost effective and factors like the level of skill required to do the work have an impact on cost — in general, offshore outsourcing is the lower cost option.

 Time zones can also be a pro or con depending on your business model.
-If you’re hiring a web developer, then it may make sense to choose onshore outsourcing so you can communicate during your regular working hours.
+If you’re hiring a web developer or a fractional marketer, then it may make sense to choose onshore outsourcing so you can communicate during your regular working hours.

 On the other hand, if you’re hiring a customer support team, then you may benefit from having coverage in other time zones and using a follow-the-sun strategy.
 This way, customers can reach your support team around the clock and your agents can work reasonable hours.

 Nearshore outsourcing shares some similarities with offshore outsourcing, except that the services are performed from a nearby country instead of a distant one.
 A U.S-based business might choose to work with a BPO based in Honduras rather than one based in Asia, for example.

 Nearshore outsourcing delivers some of the same benefits as onshore outsourcing, such as having a similar time zone and being physically closer.
 With this type of outsourcing, it’s usually easier for someone at a nearshore location to travel for a business meeting or company offsite than for a BPO in an offshore location.